drelo/model-partition-IQTREE/README.md

 sed -i 's~./FASTA/~~g; s~.fas~~g; s~.iqtree:Best-fit~ ~g; s~$~,~g' MODEL2
 # switch order of columns or text
 awk '{print $2" "$1}' MODEL2 > MODEL3
-# exract only 2 columns with the partition file generated with AMAS, at this stage we can compare both 'MODEL3' and 'partition.part' to see the order of the loci
+# exract only 2 columns from the partition file generated with AMAS
+# At this stage we can compare both 'MODEL3' and 'partition.part' columns to confirm the order of the loci listed in both files
 awk '{print $2" "$NF}' partition.part > LENGTH
-# this will paste both files to obtain the partitionmodels file
+# This will paste both files to obtain the "partitionmodels" file
 paste MODEL3 LENGTH > partitionmodels
 ```